aureuserp/dev-docs/src/master/getting-started/clusters.md

 |   |   |   |   |   +-- ListPosts.php
 ```

-Filament will prompt whether to place new resources or pages inside a cluster when using `make:filament-resource` or `make:filament-page`.

 ## More Information

 For more details, refer to the [FilamentPHP Clusters Documentation](https://filamentphp.com/docs/3.x/panels/clusters).